[taxon report][distribution map][all photos][line drawing]

 Remarks: This is one of the few New Mexico milkvetches that is a desirable forage plant.
 It is relished by deer, elk, and all classes of livestock, without toxic effects.

-Conservation Considerations: Astragalus ripleyi may occasionally be impacted by brush control projects since it is often found in piñon-juniper-oak communities and with big sagebrush.
+Conservation Considerations: Astragalus ripleyi may occasionally be impacted by vegetation projects since it is often found in pinyon-juniper-oak communities and with big sagebrush.
 It is also grazed by livestock and wildlife.
+Impacts of vegetation treatments and fire have not been studied.
+Populations should be experimentally treated and closely monitored to inform management prior to initiating widespread treatment prescriptions; otherwise, populations should be avoided until more is known.
 This desirable forage plant somewhat resembles the poisonous A. lonchocarpus and could be subjected to local eradication efforts that, misguidedly, target all species of Astragalus.

 Important Literature (*Illustration):

 Barneby, R.C.
 1964.
 Atlas of North American Astragalus.
 Memoirs of the New York Botanical Garden 13:1-1188.